panoply/mcsub/readme.md

 The `callback` option allows you to define a custom callback parameter.
 It defaults to `cb` but you can change it incase `cb` is being used by something else.

 **response**<br>
 The `response` option defaults to an element within your `<form>` with the `id` of `#response`.
 Mailchimp will return responses which show up within this element and depending on the response type, a class of either `.error` or `.success` will be added to the element giving you additional styling.
+For best practice always add a `style="display:none;"` attribute to the response element.
+McSub will remove this upon response callback by default.

 **onInit()**<br>
 The `onInit()` callback option function is run on init after the form subit listener is applied.